ErikZeiner/RoboLab-2024/web_app/README.md

 - keep array with the gameboard and also rescale for the display path
 - by giving instructions to which cell in the board to move - rescaling gives final place for the game to move

+- language/difficulty level
+- prompt with difficulty and personality
+- write up what it can and what it could do.
+- check on the template license

 run input against a python regex, if it passes that

 check